Last Updated: July 25, 2014

 US-based Leapfrog Investment has bought a minority stake in Chennai-based financial services provider IFMR Capital Finance for US$ 29 million.
-IFMR helps small businesses, microfinance firms, commercial vehicle financiers and affordable housing companies raise money on the debt markets.
-This is Leapfrog's third investment in India, after having earlier backed insurance distribution firm Mahindra Insurance Brokers (subsidiary of Mahindra & Mahindra Financial Services) and Shriram CCL (subsidiary of Shriram Capital).
+IFMR aids small businesses, microfinance firms, commercial vehicle financiers and affordable housing companies raise money on the debt markets.
+This marks Leapfrog's third investment in India, after having earlier backed insurance distribution firm Mahindra Insurance Brokers and Shriram CCL.

 The Reserve Bank of India (RBI) has allowed overseas investors, including foreign portfolio investors (FPIs) and non-resident Indians (NRIs), to invest up to 26 per cent in insurance and related activities via the automatic route.
 "Effective from February 4, 2014, foreign investment by way of FDI, investment by foreign institutional investors (FIIs)/FPIs and NRIs up to 26 per cent under automatic route shall be permitted in insurance sector," as per the RBI.